markotoplak/orange-widgetDebugging/readme.txt

 schema.
 More schemas can be tested by simply listing their names, e.g. "debugWidgets.py name1.py name2.py name3.py".

-Additional flags that can be used in debugWidgets.py:
+Additional flags that can be used when calling debugWidgets.py:

 - sendmail
   use this flag if you want to notify the authors